skylight-hq/skylight.digital/_projects/agile_acquisition_framework.md

 {% capture solution %}
   <p>
-    To address this need, Chris Cairns and Robert Read, as members of 18F, pioneered the Agile Acquisition Framework, the government's first full-lifecycle approach for executing agile acquisitions.
+    To address this need, Chris Cairns and Robert Read, as members of 18F, pioneered the Agile Acquisition Framework, the government’s first full-lifecycle approach for executing agile acquisitions.
   </p>